OpenSwitchNOS/openswitch-governance/doc/source/governance/election-process.rst

 will be community involvement and input into the governance process itself, including the elections.

-The following positions are viewed as future elected positions in the OpenHalon governance model:
+The following positions are viewed as future elected positions in the OpenSwitch governance model:

-* OpenHalon Project Leader
+* OpenSwitch Project Leader
 * Release Manager

 When we move forward with elections, these positions will be decided by a